andykswong/mugl/README.md

   .end();
 ```

-### 2. Using the Nano Implementation
+### 2. Using the Nano Backend
-To use the Nano Implementation, use `getNGLDevice` to create a device:
+To use the Nano backend, use `getNGLDevice` to create a device:

 ```javascript
 import { getNGLDevice } from 'mugl/n';